Forex Technical Analysis & Forecast: EUR/USD, GBP/USD, USD/CHF, USD/JPY, AUD/USD, USD/RUB, Gold, Brent

 AUDUSD, "Australian Dollar vs US Dollar"

-The AUD/USD pair is forming another descending impulse.
-Possibly, the price may reach 0.7593 and then grow towards 0.7640.
-After that, the instrument may continue falling with the target at 0.7550.
+Being under pressure, the AUD/USD pair is moving upwards.
+Possibly, the price may reach 0.7700.
+After that, the instrument may fall with the target at 0.7600 or even deeper, at 0.7500.

 USDRUB, "US Dollar vs Russian Ruble"

-The USD/RUB pair is expected to fall towards 58.50.
-Later, in our opinion, the market may grow to reach 59.40 and then fall with the target at 58.25.
+The USD/RUB pair is moving upwards with the target at 59.50.
+Later, in our opinion, the market may fall to reach 58.50.

 XAUUSD, "Gold vs US Dollar"

-Gold is consolidating.
-Possibly, today the price may break this consolidation range to the downside.
-The first target is at 1211.60.
+Gold has reached the target of the descending wave.
+Possibly, today the price may be corrected towards 1233.
+After that, the instrument may fall to break 1220.
+The local target is at 1195.

 BRENT